kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 | General caution			| General caution	     							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-The Stop sign image was predicted wrong, which was same as I guess.
+The Stop sign image was predicted wrong, which was same as my guess.
 I think the failed-predict image is due to it's size is big, not like the images in the dataset.
 Which cause the wrong prediction.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the cell "Predict the Sign Type for Each Image".
+The code for making predictions on my final model is located in the cell "Step 3: Test a Model on New Images".

 For the first image, the model is sure that this is a No entry sign, and it's correct.
-The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|